 Kenneth’s versatile acting and singing abilities have allowed him to continue his passion for musical theater and new works.
 He made his Operatic Broadway debut in Baz Luhrmann’s La Boheme.
 He triumphantly portrayed Joe in Showboat and Judge Turpin in Sweeny Todd for the Pensacola Opera, and excelled in the diverse contemporary works, Corps of Discovery by Michael Ching and The Widow’s Lantern by David Ott.

 Pride and tradition portray the motif of Kenneth’s debut solo album Been In De Storm So Long: Songs My Fathers Taught Me, his homage to the spiritual tradition that has been formative in his artistic life.
 Pianist Kevin Miller and Kenneth’s collaboration embody the historic Spirituals from our past and contemporary art songs by African American Composers, giving them a new life of their own.
-Amidst performing, Kenneth served as co-founder and artistic director of Opera Noire of New York for over a decade, a performing arts organization created to empower African-American artists to reach their full creative potential in a creative supportive environment.
 He hails from Philadelphia.